As seen in:

 The good news is, everybody has experience.
 We just need to find it.

 Dig deep into computer science tasks you’ve performed at non-computer science jobs.
 Think about projects you worked on in college or even high school.
+Relevant courses, and internships on a resume look great, too.

 If you still hear echoes when you try to brainstorm your experience, go get that experience.
 Sound like a catch-22?
 It’s not.